sinzii/delightfuldot-poc/README.md

 Before running profiles or benchmarks, make sure to run `npm run build` first to compile the source code to JavaScript, compiled code will be put in `dist` folder.

-## Benchmark connecting to multiple network endpoints
+## Benchmark memory consumption when connecting to multiple network endpoints

 Benchmarking scripts are located in folder `src/benchmarks`